bcbio/bcbio-nextgen/docs/contents/configuration.rst

    handles adding read groups, sorting to a reference genome and filtering problem records that cause problems with GATK.
 Options:

-     - ``fixrg`` -- only adjust read groups, assuming everything else in BAM file is compatible.
      - ``remove_extracontigs`` -- Remove non-standard chromosomes (for human,
        anything that is not chr1-22,X,Y) from the BAM file.
-This can help compatibility when the BAM reference genome has different contigs from the reference file.
-Also fixes the read groups in the BAM file.
+This allows compatibility when the BAM reference genome has different contigs from the reference file but consistent ordering for standard chromosomes.
+       Also fixes the read groups in the BAM file as in ``fixrg``.
+This is faster than the full ``picard`` cleaning option.
+     - ``fixrg`` -- only adjust read groups, assuming everything else in BAM file is compatible.
      - ``picard`` -- Picard/GATK based cleaning.
 Includes read group changes, fixing of problematic reads and re-ordering chromosome order to match the reference genome.
 To fix misencoded input BAMs with non-standard scores,